Postdocs, Predocs, and Visiting Scholars

 Dr. Cai’s research focuses on implicit social cognition and cultural differences in the perception of self and others.
 He has published more than 20 articles in Chinese and English academic journals.
 His work currently focuses on American attitudes toward China, with an emphasis on the causes, moderators, and consequences of implicit attitudes.

-Yuanling Liu (刘元玲) is currently (August 2008 to February 2009) a visiting scholar at the OU Institute for US-China Issues.
+2008-9.
+Yuanling Liu (刘元玲)was a visiting scholar at the OU Institute for US-China Issues.
 Liu comes from Renmin University of China in Beijing.
 She received a BA in Educational Psychology in Yantai Normal University, and an MA in International Relations from Renmin University of China.
 She is currently finishing her PhD at Renmin University of China.
 Liu has published several articles in the Chinese academic journals, and has written several book chapters.

 Yuanling Liu’s work focuses on China’s energy security, with an emphasis on the relationship between Chinese and American energy security strategies.

 2008.
 Xiaoqin SHI (师小芹) was a visiting scholar at the OU Institute for US-China Issues from February to July 2008.
 Shi was from Peking University and the Academy of Military Sciences, both in Beijing, China.
 She received a BA in history from Beijing Normal University, and an MA in International Studies from the College of International Studies, Nanjing, and was finishing her PhD at Peking University.
 Shi is co-editor of Strategic Reviews (Beijing, 2003), and has written several book chapters.

 Xiaoqin Shi’s work focuses on Asia-Pacific security, especially the issue of maritime power and security in the Asia-Pacific.
 Her current work explores the security implications of the simultaneous rise of multiple sea powers in the 21st century Asia-Pacific.